cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

   -dbt generator script (processes/generate_dbt_models/\__main\__.py)
 - easy to call windows batch scripts or bash shell scripts for all examples (commands/)

-The scripts are using a central configuration file (dvpdc.ini file), to declare further directory structures (See "Decistions about file locations" below)
+The scripts are using a central configuration file (dvpdc.ini file), to declare further directory structures (See "Decisions about file locations" below)
 - template for the configuration file (config_template/dvpdc.ini)

 # Installation Guide